arm1n/arminribis.com/src/pages/about/index.md

 ---
 template: about
-seo:
+title: About
 description: Learn more about my mindset - design and photography.
-  title: About
-menu: true
+show_in_menu: true
 ---
 # Hey folks!